 Habitat will verify applicant(s) status of legal residency by obtaining a copy of one of the following:

 We build houses along with partner households who meet Habitat’s homeownership program guidelines.
-Some of the basic guidelines are: You must be must be a first-time homebuyer.
-Your income must be 80 percent or below the median household income for the county in which the home is located.
+Some of the basic guidelines are: You must be a first-time homebuyer.
+Your income must be 120% or below the median household income for the county in which the home is located.
 You must have a need for housing, you must show the ability to pay an affordable mortgage loan for 30 years, and you must demonstrate a willingness to partner with Habitat.
-Please refer to the Program Guidelines for more information on qualifications for the program, or attend one of our homeowner education/orientations sessions.
+Please refer to the Program Guidelines for more information on qualifications for the program, or attend one of our homeowner education/orientation sessions.

 Your mortgage payment (including principal, interest, taxes, and insurance) on your affordable first mortgage together with any Homeowner’s Association dues, a utility allowance, and a maintenance reserve will be no more than 35% of your gross monthly income.
 This helps to ensure that you are able to continue making payments on your home while having enough remaining income to provide a healthy, stable life for you and your family.